 The Azure CLI is the command-line tool for working with Microsoft Azure resources, and grants you access to the CLI through both the Windows Command Prompt (CMD) or PowerShell command-line.
-You could download and install the Azure CLI using an MSI installer, but if you have the Windows Package Manager installed, there is a quicker, easier way to install the Azure CLI locally using winget
+You could download and install the Azure CLI using an MSI installer, but if you have the Windows Package Manager installed, there is a quicker, easier way to install the Azure CLI locally using winget!

 Install Azure CLI using winget

-Windows Package Manager installed, you can use the following command to install the Azure CLI from either the Windows Command Prompt (CMD) or using PowerShell:
+Once you have the winget Windows Package Manager installed, you can use the following command to install the Azure CLI from either the Windows Command Prompt (CMD) or using PowerShell:

 winget install AzureCLI